Floridaseeds

-Snapdragon 2000 Seeds Antirrhinum majus USA Company
+Snapdragon Mix 100 Seeds Antirrhinum majus

-Snapdragon 2000 Seeds Antirrhinum majus USA Company
+Snapdragon Mix 100 Seeds Antirrhinum majus

 Antirrhinum majus, commonly known as the snapdragon, is a popular and widely cultivated flowering plant known for its colorful, tubular-shaped flowers.
 Snapdragons are part of the Scrophulariaceae family and are native to the Mediterranean region, but they are commonly grown as ornamental plants in gardens around the world.
 Here are some key features and information about Antirrhinum majus: